flotiq/flotiq-docs/docs/API/content-type/updating-ctd.md

     index attached to this type.
 This means your API docs will always stay up to date with your current schema, and so will the results of the [full-text search feature](/API/search/).

+## What happens if you add a new property?

 When you are adding new properties objects already in the system will not have that property present until added by you.

 ## What happens if you remove a property?